The ouroboros is a curious symbol.

 It is said that this serpent now encircles the entire earth, holding its tail in its mouth.

-When the snake releases its tail, a prophesied apocalypse, the battle known as Ragnarök, will begin.
+When the snake releases its tail, a prophesied apocalypse, known as Ragnarök, will begin.

 Ancient alchemists were concerned with the idea of transformation, both scientifically and spiritually.